AliyunContainerService/pouch/docs/contributions/code_styles.md

 ## Code Style Tools

-Project Pouch is written in Golang.
+Project PouchContainer is written in Golang.
 And currently we use three tools to help conform code styles in this project.
 These three tools are:

 * [gofmt](https://golang.org/cmd/gofmt)
 * [golint](https://github.com/golang/lint)